Accenture/adop-gerrit/README.md

 ```
 after the above gerrit will be available at: http://localhost:8080

+Runtime configuration can be provided using environment variables:

+* ADOP_INTERNAL_LDAP, Allowed values true(default) and false.
+This parameter identifies whether ADOP internal LDAP is used or not.
+If set to false, required local users are created in gerrit.
+* LDAP_PROTOCOL, allowed values ldap(default) and ldaps

 ## Run docker-gerrit with MySQL and OpenLDAP
 The following assumes that MySQL and OpenLDAP are running.